mark-watson/Java-AI-Book/manuscript/semantic_web.md

 We will use the N3 format RDF file test\_data/news.n3 for the examples.
 I created this file automatically by spidering Reuters news stories on the news.yahoo.com web site and automatically extracting named entities from the text of the articles.
 We saw techniques for extracting named entities from text in the chapter on Natural Language Processing and the chapter on Information Gathering.
 In this chapter we use these sample RDF files.

-You have already seen snippets of this file and I list the entire file here for reference (edited to fit line width: you may find the file news.n3 easier to read if you are at your computer and open the file in a text editor so you will not be limited to what fits on a book page):
+You have already seen snippets of this file and I list the entire file here for reference, edited to fit line width: you may find the file news.n3 easier to read if you are at your computer and open the file in a text editor so you will not be limited to what fits on a book page:

 {lang="sparql",linenos=off}
 ~~~~~~~~